Presentation and Event Photo Album

 Classic Urban Harmony has put together a completely new

-We'll be covering groups from New Brunswick, Trenton, Plainfield, Somerville
+from New Brunswick, Trenton, Bound Brook, Princeton, Somerville and

 the Franklin Township Public Library, 485 DeMott Lane, Somerset, NJ.

 The presentation is free to attend but you must register.
-We'll let
+Sign up

 Live, Acappella Concert by "A Perfect Blend" at the Franklin Township Public